joshuaiokua/kanaka-data-project/README.md

 Within this project's overarching goal, I will also explore several specific ideas, listed below, which help to guide development and, as such, are likely to change as the project progresses.
 See `experiments/README.md` for more information.

+- Optimizing Table and Column Names for LLM SQL Agent Applications
 - Enhancing Data Exploration and Interactivity with LLMs
 - Summarizing and Representing Numerical Data for LLM Integration
 - Domain-Specific Fine-Tuning of LLMs